-If you are the sort of person who believes that a cheeseboard can stand in for a full meal at most occasions, then this Antipasto Salad will be to your taste.
+If you are the sort of person who believes that a cheeseboard can stand in for a full meal, then this Antipasto Salad will be to your taste.
 And, might I add, your taste is excellent.

-Just about the only way I can imagine improving this Antipasto Salad is by washing it down with a glass of crisp wine.
+Just about the only way I can imagine improving the recipe is by washing it down with a glass of crisp wine.

 - Prosciutto.
 Silky and salty, this is always the first item on my antipasto board to disappear.

 - Olives.
 A little briny.
 A lotta salty.
-I struggle with commitment and like a medley of olives here, but feel free to stick with just one if you have a preference.
-Do not use the olives from a can; while they have their place (supreme pizza), they don’t cut it here.
+I struggle with commitment and like a medley of green olives and kalamata olives here, but feel free to stick with just one if you have a preference.
+Do not use the olives from a can; while they have their place (supreme pizza), they don’t cut it here (nor in Niçoise Salad).

 - Marinated Artichoke Hearts.
 To lighten things up.

 - Roasted Red Peppers.
 Colorful and sweet.
 Prefer a little heat?
 Try pepperoncini.